mzonov/Android-Interview-Questions/README.md

   <details>
   <summary>Answer</summary>

   </details>
 * What is `BlockingQueue`?
   <details>
   <summary>Answer</summary>

+  A `Queue` that additionally supports operations that wait for the queue to become non-empty when retrieving an element, and wait for space to become available in the queue when storing an element.

   </details>
 * What is the difference between Java `Callable` interface and `Runnable` interface?
   <details>
   <summary>Answer</summary>

+  `Runnable` instances can be run by `Thread` class as well as `ExecutorService` but `Callable` instances can only be executed via `ExecutorService`.
   </details>

 #### Network